Seventh Week of Lent – April 6, 2020 – Holy Week

 In all your ways acknowledge him, and he will make straight your paths.

-Read part 2, Don’t Lean On Your Understanding
+Don’t Lean on Your Understanding